CycloneDX/guides/ML-BOM/en/0x24-Design-Model-Card-Considerations.md

 Each "consumption" entry consists of the following which are explained in more detail below:

-* **Activity** - The type of activity that was part of the ML model development or operational lifecycle with an associated energy cost.
+* **Activity**: The type of activity that was part of the ML model development or operational lifecycle with an associated energy cost.

   | Value | Description |
   |---|---|